Employment of autistic people: Selective advantages

 The disability status of autistic adults is accompanied by selective advantages in the performance of specific tasks, particularly those involving visual skills, resulting in higher performance.
 There is an "ample level of evidence" in favor of the potential benefit to companies of hiring autistic people on tasks that mobilize their strengths, such as problem-solving, attention to detail, precision, memory, technical skills, or factual and detailed knowledge of specialized fields.
 However, in employers, the dominant view is based on the medical model of autism, which sees it as a sum of deficits:This predominance of the medical model, or one based on interventions aimed solely at compensating for deficiencies, leads to an unbalanced vision of autism as a sum of deficits that must be compensated for in order to gain access to employment.
 This paradigm prevents us from seeing the skills developed by people with autism. – Melissa Scott et al.

 Autistic adults often develop an intense and enduring interest in a specialized field.
 These interests can be varied, and knowledge is most often acquired by self-teaching.
 Computer science and language learning are two common interests of adults in mainstream settings, and are complemented by a wide range of activities in fields such as psychology, music, accountancy, drawing, geography, law, photography, cooking and mathematics.
 Autistic adults make, and have made, many contributions to the economy, but these contributions are not very visible, as they are usually made discreetly and anonymously.

 Stephen Shore, PhD, points to a tendency towards routines as an advantage, resulting in better adherence to schedules and less absenteeism due to illness.
 A number of studies underline this less frequent absenteeism among the autistic population, as well as a general tendency for employers to recognize qualities of confidence and reliability in their autistic employees, particularly on repetitive tasks requiring a high level of concentration.
 Autistic workers are also recognized for their seriousness, perfectionism, punctuality and ability to meet deadlines.

 Situations of loneliness and social isolation are not generally experienced as distressing by autistic adults, unlike their non-autistic peers.
-A lack of interest in socializing can also be an advantage within a company, as an autistic worker does not waste time socializing with colleagues during working hours.
+A lack of interest in socializing can also be an advantage within a company, as an autistic worker may not waste time socializing with colleagues during working hours.

 These potential skills of autistic adults are often overlooked by the professional world, although they are invaluable on the job market.